 We’ve had our electric composter for a little over a year now.
 You can read my full review of the FoodCycle here.
-I’m still wildly in love with the machine and love that it limits our food waste!
+I’m still wildly in love with the machine and love that it limits our food waste, allowing us to compost at home!
 Besides turning our food scraps into a “foodilizer” though, what does that mean for the electric composter byproduct?
 Well, here’s my long overdue write up on how to use foodilizer!

 How to Use Foodilizer?

 The magic of the FoodCycler is that it turns your food scraps (including cheese, small meat and fish bones, etc.) into a nutrient dense fertilizer you can use in the garden.
 All the food is dessicated and then ground up into what you see above.
 Roughly 6 cups of food scraps turns into 1-2 cups of “foodilizer.” (see before/after photos here)

 We run our FoodCycler 3-4 times per week (for a small family of 3) yielding about 10 cups of byproduct each week.
 It isn’t much each time, but it does start to add up.
 You can see how large this bin is and I don’t think it’s too big for our needs.

 I’ve used this foodilizer in our garden a couple times in the last year and have had great luck thus far with my container gardening (see my small summer bounty here).
 While it’s simple to use, it is important to use it correctly so you don’t end up with a mess in your garden.

 According to the FoodCycler website, the foodilizer lasts for about one year.
 After running your machine, you’ll want to let the byproduct sit for at least one week, however, before mixing it into anything.

 Yes and no. Yes, the foodilizer is a great source of nutrients to add to your soil, but it doesn’t have any of the microbes (because of the drying process) and you don’t use it exactly the same way.